juned1998/about-me/README.md

-# Portfolio Website - Juned Khan
+# Portfolio Website - Juned Khan.

 A clean, professional portfolio website showcasing skills, experience, and projects.
 Built with vanilla HTML, CSS, and JavaScript for optimal performance and simplicity.